 > Read and listen.
 Most newspapers, magazines and online publications have travel sections.
 Read through them and see if anything sparks your interest.
 Watch and listen to TV shows, documentaries and radio programs that might also focus on particular places.
 Don’t forget to look beyond the travel news for other ideas that might spark an interest.
 For example, does news about the 2010 World Cup pique your interest about South Africa?
 Are you interested in exploring glacial destinations before they’ve completely disappeared?

 > Look for discounts.
 Several travel companies offer discounts on vacations, flights, hotels and car rentals because they need to fill them.
 If you’re budget conscious, use these discounts as a guide for your next vacation.
 Consider signing up for the weekly travel discount newsletters from Travelzoo, TripAdvisor and Kayak for ideas.

 > Visit forums and ask others.
 Check out an online travel forum, such as the one at Lonely Planet, and see what destinations other people are chatting about.
 These are a great place to get ideas on where people have gone as well as ask questions you might have about a particular destination.
 And don’t forget to ask other people about their travels.
 Your family and friends have probably been to many interesting places, some of which may spark an interest in you.

 > Be inspired.
 If you really don’t know where you’d like to go or for how long, give chance a chance.
 Spin the globe, open to a random page in the atlas or check out a website that helps inspire travel.
-I’ve written about this before in one post listing 6 travel websites to inspire travel and an additional 5 that you might also want to check out.

 Where else do you find travel inspiration?
 Please share your thoughts in the comments below.